wandyezj/wandyezj.github.io/writing/free-living.md

 What change do you want to be in the world?

-Everyone choices each day determines the flow of cultural current of human history.
+everyone's choices each day determines the flow of cultural current of human history.

 How will your choices influence others?